YinghanMa0110/franka_rl/logs/manchester_visit_20250827-27.md

 The policy successfully moved the real robot's end-effector toward the target over 300 control steps, confirming the full pipeline works: connect → load checkpoint → build observation → policy inference → safety filtering → execute on hardware → safe shutdown.

-**Sim-to-real gap observed:** simulation success rate was 90-100%; real robot reached 0.066 m vs the 0.05 m threshold — close but not within tolerance.
+**Sim-to-real gap observed:** simulation success rate was 90-100%; real robot reached 6.6 cm vs the 5 cm threshold — close but not within tolerance.
 Consistent with the sim-to-real degradation reported in Lobbezoo & Kwon (2023).

 ### Coordinate System Note
 panda-gym's PandaReach places the simulated robot base at world-frame offset `[-0.6, 0, 0]`.
 A `BASE_OFFSET` correction was applied when converting real robot coordinates into the frame the policy was trained on.